FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th January 2020.md

 of the Local Government Act, 2001, as amended, for the proposed Local Authority Public Lighting

-Energy Efficiency Project – Southern Region.---
+Energy Efficiency Project – Southern Region.
+---
 13

 The Director, Physical Development, referred to his presentation on the Local Authority